DiveZoneCompany/devzone.solutions/content/portfolio/schiphol.md

 technology: Java 11,Spring,SOAP,GIT,Jenkins,Message Service,RabbitMQ,JUnit 5,Mockito,Sonar
 ---

-As technical lead involved in a newly built project, which connects internal sensor systems, the general government Emergency Room system with the Schiphol Fire Department Emergency Room.
+As a Technical Lead, I was involved in a newly built project that connects internal sensor systems and the general government Emergency Room system with the Schiphol Fire Department Emergency Room.